krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 8. adding new post functionality [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/5a35db29ca224a278fa349f66d2619c3c396e2cb)

-I'm sure you guys have been wondering: "Sure, this is fine, but the whole point of this is actually _creating new posts_."
+I'm sure you guys have been wondering: "Sure, this is fine, but the whole point of this is actually _creating new posts_!"
 Let's get to it.

 First, we'll need two new routes to help.
 In `config/routes.rb`: